 Regular weight-bearing physical activity can also help to prevent 'thinning' of the bones (osteoporosis).
 The pulling and tugging on your bones by your muscles during exercise stimulates bone-making cells, which strengthens your bones.
 If your bones are stronger, you have a reduced risk of breaking your bones when you are older.
 (Weight-bearing physical activity means physical activity where your feet and legs bear your body's weight, such as brisk walking, aerobics, dancing, running, etc.)

 Regular physical activity can help to reduce your chance of developing cancer.
-It roughly halves your chance of developing bowel (colorectal) cancer.
-Breast cancer is also less common in women who are regularly physically active.
+It roughly halves your chance of developing oesophageal or bowel (colorectal) cancer.
+Breast cancer and cancer of the uterus (endometrial cancer) are also both less common in women who are regularly physically active.
+It used to be thought that the lower risk of cancer in people who are physically active is because they are also more likely not to be overweight or obese.
+However, it is now clear that regular physical activity reduces your risk of many cancers even if you are overweight or obese.

 Physical activity is thought to help ease stress, boost your energy levels and improve your general well-being and self-esteem.
 It can also help to reduce anger.
+There is good evidence that regular physical activity reduces the chance that you will develop depression.
 As well as this, physical activity can make you sleep better.
-(But do the activity during the daytime or early evening, not near to bedtime.)
+(However do the activity during the daytime or early evening, not near to bedtime.)

 Keeping you mobile and more able to live by yourself